Kris-Adhikari/Interactive-Learning-Platform/README.md

 ## Frontend:
 - React.js for an interactive and responsive user interface.
 ## Backend:
-- Flask (Python) handles user data, manages points, and tracks progress.
+- Flask (Python) handles backend functionality with the chatbot
 ## Database:
 - SQLite for storing user emails, and coming soon profiles/achievements
 ## APIs: